Series: Dreams » Next » »

 While we are awake, our individual brains are all over the place functionally.
 On different wavelengths, literally, and shift through those rapidly.
 They can go from very relaxed, to really stressed or intensely focused pretty quickly.
 Your brain wave pattern reproduces itself in a clearer way while you sleep.
 So whatever the waking habits of your brain are, they will be present in a baseline pattern while you dream.

 Is it a myth that dreams only happen on one side of the brain?
-Actually yes, that is a myth.
+That is a myth.
 They also used to believe that the brain was less active while you were “relaxed”, even while you slept.
 They have discovered that the opposite is true.
-The brain is more like a diesel engine, uses less energy if it remains on than if it has to switch states.
+The brain is more like a diesel engine.
+It uses less energy if it remains on than if it has to switch states.
 This allows processing.

 Alan Watts used the term spotlight vs. floodlight and that we’re overly trained to use the brain as a spotlight.
 Good metaphor and smart man.
 He is right, and even while awake we can adopt a floodlight consciousness.
 They call it meditation in some circles.